weweb-assets/ww-checkbox/AI.md

 ***Properties:***
 - icon: string - The icon to display.
 Default: 'lucide/check'
-- color: string - The color of the icon.
+- color: string - The color of the ICON ONLY (not background).
 Default: #00000000 (transparent)

 ***Events:***
 None